Akuli/math-tutorial/derivatives.rst

 .. warning::

-   **If you're an experienced mathematician** you might feel like some of the notation used in this chapter is wrong.
+   **If you are an experienced mathematician** you might feel like some of the notation used in this chapter is wrong.
 Stay calm and keep in mind that the whole purpose of notation is to express the math in a way that is easy to understand for others, and in this tutorial that's much more important than